 Coffee, the biggest source of caffeine, also happens to be the biggest source of antioxidants in the western diet, and consuming it has been associated with various health benefits.

 The second largest source of caffeine worldwide is tea, which tends to provide a moderate amount of caffeine, depending on the type.

 Caffeine causes stimulation of the central nervous system, increases vigilance and reduces drowsiness.

-Adenosine is believe to increase in the brain throughout the day, building up a kind of a “sleep pressure.”
-The more Adenosine, the greater the tendency to fall asleep.
-Caffeine partly reverses this effect (1).
+Adenosine is believed to increase in the brain throughout the day, building up a kind of a “sleep pressure.”
+The more adenosine, the greater the tendency to fall asleep.
+Caffeine partly reverses this effect (2).

 The main difference between the caffeine in coffee and tea, is that tea has a lot less of it.